drashna/qmk_mkdocs/docs/isp_flashing_guide.md

 The main use of ISP flashing for QMK is flashing or replacing the bootloader on your AVR-based controller (Pro Micros, or V-USB chips).

+!!! info
-?> This is only for programming AVR based boards, such as the Pro Micro or other ATmega controllers.
+    This is only for programming AVR based boards, such as the Pro Micro or other ATmega controllers.
 It is not for Arm controllers, such as the Proton C.

 ## Dealing with Corrupted Bootloaders